 “We hold them fully accountable,” he says.
 “The pathologist and the gynaecologist, who had several opportunities to intervene, I hold them responsible, and I do hold the board of directors at North Bristol Trust accountable.

-The family sued North Bristol NHS Trust which admitted liability and offered damages.
+The family sued North Bristol NHS Trust, who Southmead Hospital are part of.
+They admitted liability and offered damages.

 Her husband Kevin, from Thornbury, said he believed other cases of cervical cancer in women may have been missed.